 Although the Library is acquiring information resources in electronic formats at an increasing rate, its physical collections continue to grow and to require shelving within finite space.
 The Library is committed to enabling efficient access to its collections in ways that best serve the research and teaching needs of faculty and students.
-The most-used materials are located on site in the Library.
-Books, journals, sound recordings, and other materials that are less in demand are available from a local Annex and from UC’s regional storage facilities.
+The most-used materials are located on-site in the Library.
+Books, journals, sound recordings, and other materials that are less in demand are available from UC’s regional storage facilities.

 Southern Regional Library Facililty (SRLF)